eclipse-ibeji/freyja/adapters/digital_twin/README.md

 A Digital Twin Adapter communicates with the In-Vehicle Digital Twin to get signal values during emission.

-A Digital Twin Adapter should implement the `DigitalTwinAdapter` trait from [contracts/DigitalTwinAdapter](../../contracts/src/digital_twin_adapter.rs).
+A Digital Twin Adapter should implement the `DigitalTwinAdapter` trait from `freyja-common`.

 ## General Behavior